His, Hers and the Truth

 The Conclusion states:

-“Zoonotic meat-borne however, the infection source and transmission routes remained unclear.
+“Zoonotic meat-borne bacteria—such as Campylobacter, Salmonella, and enteropathogenic Yersinia—were only sporadically detected in RMBDs by PCR.
+These pathogens were not found by culturing, indicating a low contamination level in frozen commercial RMBDs produced in Finland.
+C. upsaliensis was a common finding in dogs irrespective of feeding RMBDs or dry pellets.
+Salmonella and enteropathogenic Yersinia were detected only in dogs fed RMBDs; however, the infection source and transmission routes remained unclear.
 Y. enterocolitica bioserotype 4/O:3 and Salmonella were probably transmitted from contaminated RMBDs to the indoor cats but not C. helveticus.
 However, the indoor cats shed C. helveticus in their feces for months.
-The practice of feeding raw meat to dogs and cats may increase the potential transmission risk of meat-borne to people.
+The practice of feeding raw meat to dogs and cats may increase the potential transmission risk of meat-borne pathogens to people.
 Pet owners, especially individuals at increased risk for infectious diseases (small children, old people, and immunocompromised individuals), should be aware of the safety risks of feeding RMBDs.
 Attention should particularly be paid to storage and handling of raw meat.
-RMBDs should be kept frozen until use.”—such as Campylobacter, Salmonella, and enteropathogenic Yersinia—were only sporadically detected in RMBDs by PCR.
-These were not found by culturing, indicating a low contamination level in frozen commercial RMBDs produced in Finland.
-C. upsaliensis was a common finding in dogs irrespective of feeding RMBDs or dry pellets.
-Salmonella and enteropathogenic Yersinia were detected only in dogs fed RMBDs;
+RMBDs should be kept frozen until use.”

-Not just the supreme pet cuisine we supply, but also your own!
+Not just the supreme pet cuisine you can purchase online in South Africa, but also your own!
 Keep in mind that there are always three sides to a story – his, hers and the truth.

 - Purchase raw meat or meals from unregistered vendors or manufacturers;